ABOUT ME

 They get dumped or surrendered for a multitude of reasons... behavioural problems, medical problems, or they grew up and weren't so cute anymore.
 A lot of people give puppies, kittens, or rabbits for christmas presents, and the recipient either wasn't ready, wasn't old enough, or the fit wasn't right for whatever reason.

-Animals arrive at shelters because they're offspring of backyard breeders who were never accountable for them.
+Animals arrive at shelters because they're the offspring of backyard breeders who were never accountable for them.

-They sold the animal, washed their hands, and that was the end of it.
+Backyard breeders sell the animal, wash their hands, and that's the end of it.

 No education about breed traits.